Travel.State.Gov > International Travel > Country Information > Paraguay International Travel Information

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Faith-Based Travelers: See the Department of State’s International Religious Freedom Report.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Paraguay.
 See our LGBTI Travel Information page and section 6 of our Human Rights Report for further details.

 Travelers Who Require Accessibility Assistance: Paraguayan law prohibits discrimination against persons with physical and mental disabilities in employment, education, access to health care, and the provision of state services, and the government seeks to enforce these prohibitions.
-Access to buildings, pedestrian paths, and transportation is extremely difficult for persons with disabilities, as mandated accessibility requirements exist but are rarely enforced.
+Nonetheless, access to buildings, pedestrian paths, and transportation is extremely difficult for persons with disabilities, as mandated accessibility requirements are rarely enforced.

 Women Travelers: See our travel tips for Women Travelers.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.